remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 - `"public"` (_default_): The rendered media is publicly accessible under the Cloud Storage URL.
 - `"private"`: The rendered media is not publicly available, but is available within the GCP project to those with the correct permissions.

-### `output-bucket`
+### `--force-bucket-name`

-The bucket to place the rendered media/still in.
+Specify a specific bucket name to be used for the output.
 The resulting Google Cloud Storage URL will be in the format `gs://{bucket-name}/renders/{render-id}/{file-name}`.
-If this is not passed, the bucket that matches the region will be used.
+If not set, Remotion will choose the right bucket to use based on the region.

 ### `--jpeg-quality`